ThomasPak/pakman/README.md

 appropriate flags in the `mpiexec` commands for running tests (including the scaling benchmark) and examples.
 Thus, running the above commands as before will now test Pakman on multiple nodes.

+## Contributing

+We welcome your contributions!
+Please see our [contributing guidelines](CONTRIBUTING.md).